reza0221/portfolio/SQL Series/Rasaprima Database Design for Internal Hiring Process/README.md

-The following portfolio is an assignment given by Govokasi Indonesia with Objective and Key Results in the form of Human Resources Information System (HRIS) Design.
-Specifically, I designed the database and provided a description of its EER Diagram.
+The following portfolio is an assignment given by Govokasi Indonesia with the Objective and Key Result of Human Resource Information System (HRIS) Design.
+Specifically, I designed the database and EER Diagram for the internal hiring process based on the assumptions and business context of PT.
+Rasaprima Sukses Makmur.

 ### Company Profile.
 #### - Company Name: PT.
 Rasaprima Sukses Makmur